moq-wg/moq-transport/draft-lcurley-warp.md

 ### CONNECT
 The server uses the HTTP CONNECT request for identification and authorization of a track bundle.
 The specific mechanism is left up to the application.
-For example, a broadcast ID and authentication token could be included in the path.
+For example, an identifier and authentication token could be included in the path.

 The server MAY return an error status code for any reason, for example a 403 when the client is forbidden.
 Otherwise the server MUST respond with a "200 OK" to establish the WebTransport session.